-- b.
-Secondary: selected major of 30-46 credits, or a Social Studies composite major of 37-40 credits, and a selected minor of 20-22 credits or a composite minor of 24-29 credits.
-Composite minors may be obtained in Natural Science and Social Science only.
-(These minors may be discontinued by the state in the future.) - 7.
+- b) Secondary: selected major of 30-46 credits, or a Social Studies group major of 37-40 credits, and a selected minor of 20-22 credits or a group minor of 24-29 credits. - 7.
 Earn a C+ or better grade in student teaching. - 8.
 Satisfy the general requirements for the A.B., B.M., or B.S. degree at Hope College. - 9.
 Pass the required Michigan Test for Teacher Certification (MTTC) in appropriate areas.
-In 2001-02, 100% of teacher candidates who completed the teacher education program at Hope College passed the required MTTC tests.
+In 2003-04, 100% of teacher candidates who completed the teacher education program at Hope College passed the required MTTC tests. - 10.
+Hold valid certification in CPR/First Aid at time of application for Michigan teacher certification.

 Students are urged to plan their programs carefully and should begin that process early in their college careers.
-Students should also meet individually with Education faculty.
+Students should also meet individually with education faculty.
 It is suggested that students begin the teacher education sequence with Education 220/221 during their sophomore year and reserve one semester of the senior year for the professional semester program during which they will take specified education courses including student teaching.
 Application for student teaching must be made in the junior year.
-All students seriously considering teaching in the elementary school are encouraged to meet some General Education requirements by taking GEMS and other courses recommended by the Education Department.
+All students seriously considering teaching in the elementary school are encouraged to meet some General Education requirements by taking GEMS and other courses recommended by the Department of Education.
 Further information about recommended courses is available on the department Web page.

-After approval from the Education Department, students fulfill their student teaching experience in urban, suburban or rural school districts.
+After approval from the Department of Education, students fulfill their student teaching experience in urban, suburban or rural school districts.
 Some students fulfill this requirement in the Chicago Semester.

-SPECIAL EDUCATION: The Education Department offers majors in the areas of the Emotionally Impaired and Learning Disabled for Elementary Certification.
+SPECIAL EDUCATION: The Department of Education offers majors in the areas of K-12 Emotional Impairments and Learning Disabilities.
+Students follow the Elementary Education Certification track.